British slang can add fun and character to how you greet people and help you connect with British people on a more casual level.

 While some greetings are widely used nationwide, others are specific to particular regions or communities.

-There are sometimes regional differences in the colloquial words, British slang for hello, is used, even within the same region or the same metropolitan area.
+British slang for hello is used, even within the same region or the same metropolitan area.

 As you travel from one location to another, open your eyes and perceptions and pay attention.